Learning About Allergies

 Achoo!
 Every time you go near your best friend's cat, your eyes water and you start sneezing up a storm.
 And every spring and fall, your dad gets a runny nose when he takes you for hikes in the woods.

 What's going on?
-Well, you and your dad may have allergies.
+Well, you and your dad might have allergies.

-The substances that cause allergies (grass, pollen, foods, pet byproducts, insects, etc.) are called allergens (say: al-ur-jenz).
-When your immune (say: ih-myoon) system reacts to one of these allergens and you have symptoms, you are allergic to it.
+The substances that cause allergies (grass, pollen, foods, pet byproducts, insects, etc.) are called allergens (say: AL-ur-jenz).
+When your immune (say: ih-MYOON) system reacts to one of these allergens and you have symptoms, you may be allergic to it.

 What Causes the Sneezing and Wheezing?